Arctic Edge Unity Frequently Asked Questions

 Q: Can a skater compete in other disciplines of skating while participating in synchronized skating?

 A: Yes! it is definitely possible to compete in other skating disciplines besides synchronized skating.
-Synchronized skating involves all aspects of figure skating: moves-in-the-field, freestyle, dance, and even pair and group lifts!
+Synchronized skating involves all aspects of figure skating: skating skills, singles, dance, and even pair and group lifts!
 If your skater wants to compete in any other discipline, we encourage it.
 One thing to remember is that if you would like to compete in other disciplines, it is important that you discuss this schedule with your team coach as soon as possible.
 As a part of a team, your training commitment is not just between you and your coach anymore, but with your teammates as well.
-Missing a training session can have a very negative effect on your teams' performance.
+Missing a training session can have a negative effect on your teams' performance.

 Q: How can I get involved with my skaters team?